entirelymagic/RestApiProject/README.md

 # RestApiProject
-Create a fully functioning user dataase app to build a REST API Allows users to authenticate with username & password Manage user profile feed items
+Create a fully functioning user database app to build a REST API Allows users to authenticate with username & password Manage user profile feed items